nileswyles/c-cpp-sandbox/README.md

     and so, instead of running straight to some higher-level abstraction...
 Let's only generalize only as much as it doesn't affect performance. or rather specialize as much as possible...

     Even if it's a backwards way of thinking?

+    More brain dump, retrospective, reflection, reminder, affermation:
+        In other words, let's fully understand the problem, to the very finest detail (at least as much as possible).
+Then make optimizations/generalize where possible.
+Or have the foresight (executive planning?), (which also might be the same thing?), just a faster way of arriving there?
+Yeah, I think that's the right way of going about it.

+        more generally, "bring your whole set", consider all possible applications of what you're implementing.
+Idk, maybe I'm wrong...

     i.e. Containers copy/assignment incurs overhead? (bad example? maybe...) a = b	C&	Destroys or copy-assigns all elements of a from elements of b